Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 You will see a “v” followed by a number as part of the designer’s file name – that’s just the version number.
 It will change over time, so we won’t include that specific information in these instructions.

 Follow these instructions to download OpenSCAD and open the keyguard.scad file.
 You’ll also need a good text editor like the free program Notepad++ to edit the openings_and_additions.txt file.
 Follow these instructions to download Notepad++.
 You can also use Windows Notepad.
-Just don’t use a more sophisticated program like Microsoft Word.
-You can easily insert characters into the file that won’t make sense to OpenSCAD.
+Don’t use a more sophisticated program like Microsoft Word.
+You can easily insert characters into the file that will confuse OpenSCAD.

 Keep a Record